 Shopping, they say, is the number one pursuit of travelers these days, and you’ll find plenty of it here.
 Shops with clever names and unusual wares will draw in passers-by on the Pearl Street Mall downtown.

 But shopping isn’t the only way to get outdoors in Boulder.
 The city was named the best place in the nation to indulge in outdoor sports by Outside Magazine.
-Here, you’ll find 45,000 acres of designated space to hike or ride a bike, climb a mountain, kayak a river, walk along a stream or fish.
-Snowshoeing and cross-country skiing are popular in winter, as is skiing and snowboarding at nearby Eldora Mountain Resort.
+Here, you’ll find 45,000 acres of designated space to hike or ride a bike, climb a mountain, kayak a river, walk along a stream, or fish.
+Snowshoeing and cross-country skiing are popular in winter, as are skiing and snowboarding at nearby Eldora Mountain Resort.

-Elegant, historic hotels complement modern digs to provide a variety of overnight accommodations.
+Elegant historic hotels complement modern digs to provide a variety of overnight accommodations.
 Restaurants also abound, and vegetarians are more than welcome.
 Don’t miss Boulder’s great microbreweries and exciting nightlife, thanks in part to the college-age crowd.

 Boulder is known as a university town.
 It offers rich cultural experiences such as the annual Colorado Shakespeare Festival and Colorado Music Festival.
 It has a reputation for hosting world-famous performers and guest speakers at events throughout the year.

 Boulder has long been a forward-thinking community.
-That fact, combined with its high-altitude location, inspired the National Center for Atmospheric Research and the National Oceanic and Atmospheric Administration to settle here — both of which offer tours to visitors.
+That fact, combined with its high-altitude location, inspired the National Center for Atmospheric Research and the National Oceanic and Atmospheric Administration to settle here, both of which offer tours to visitors.